 Oral cancer is a serious and common disease that can affect people with no high-risk factors.
 If your dentist finds cause for an oral biopsy, he or she may refer you to an oral surgeon.
-Rest assured, your dentist will answer all of your questions and explain next steps if you ask.
+Rest assured, your dentist will answer all your questions and explain next steps if you ask.

+The oral surgeon will recommend you create a plan to get this under control prior to undergoing full mouth restoration.
 Your dental hygienist or dentist will suggest appropriate treatment, based on your level of gum disease.
 Also called periodontal disease, gum disease is a chronic condition that has no cure, but it can be treated.